NuiCpp/nui-template/README.md

 # nui-template
 A template repository to base new projects off of.
+This is a template for projects using Nui https://github.com/NuiCpp/Nui.

 ## Transform into your own project:
 Rename the project "nui-template" in your cmake file to what your project is called.